tomcam/vuepress-tutorial-proposal/docs/README.md

 ## View the site

-You're told to visit [http://localhost:8080/](http://localhost:8080/), so click this linke or paste that address into your browser.
+You're told to visit [http://localhost:8080/](http://localhost:8080/), so click the link or paste that address into your browser.
 Here's what you should see: